galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_JUPYTER-trajectories/preamble.md

 # Introduction

-You've done all the hard work of preparing a single cell matrix, processing it, plotting it, interpreting it, finding lots of lovely genes, all within the glorious Galaxy interface.
+You've done all the hard work of: preparing a single cell matrix, processing it, plotting it, interpreting it, and finding lots of lovely genes.
 Now you want to infer trajectories, or relationships between cells... and you've been threatened with learning Python to do so!
 Well, fear not.
 If you can have a run-through of a basic python coding introduction such as [this one](https://www.w3schools.com/python/), then that will help you make more sense of this tutorial, however you'll be able to make and interpret glorious plots even without understanding the Python coding language.
 This is the beauty of Galaxy - all the 'set-up' is identical across computers, because it's browser based.
 So fear not!

 Traditionally, we thought that differentiating or changing cells jumped between discrete states, so 'Cell A' became 'Cell B' as part of its maturation.
-However, most data shows otherwise, that generally there is a spectrum (a 'trajectory', if you will...) of small, subtle changes along a pathway of that differentiation.
+However, most data shows otherwise.
+Generally, there is a spectrum (a 'trajectory', if you will...) of small, subtle changes along a pathway of that differentiation.
 Trying to analyse cells every 10 seconds can be pretty tricky, so 'pseudotime' analysis takes a single sample and assumes that those cells are all on slightly different points along a path of differentiation.
 Some cells might be slightly more mature and others slightly less, all captured at the same 'time'.
 We 'assume' or 'infer' relationships between cells.

 We will use the same sample from the previous three tutorials, which contains largely T-cells in the thymus.
 We know T-cells differentiate in the thymus, so we would assume that we would capture cells at slightly different time points within the same sample.
 Furthermore, our cluster analysis alone showed different states of T-cell.
 Now it's time to look further!